ismet55555/AWS_Solutions_Architect_Notes/README.md

   - With launch template you can have multiple versions of a template
   - May have different features than launch configurations

+  - The following metrics are available for instances:
+    - CPU Utilization
+    - Disk Reads
+    - Disk Read Operations
+    - Disk Writes
+    - Disk Write Operations
+    - Network In
+    - Network Out
+    - Status Check Failed (Any)
+    - Status Check Failed (Instance)
+    - Status Check Failed (System)

+  - The following metrics are available for ECS Service:
+    - ECSServiceAverageCPUUtilization — Average CPU utilization of the service.
+    - ECSServiceAverageMemoryUtilization — Average memory utilization of the service.
+    - ALBRequestCountPerTarget — Number of requests completed per target in an Application Load Balancer target group.

 - Auto Scaling Group EC2 Instance Termination Policy
   1. Align to spot policy
   2. Instance with AZ with most number of instances